whisper-workshop/whisper-workshop.github.io/aboutme.md

 - Data-exfiltration attacks to AI models, including membership inference attacks and privacy leakages.

 **Submission Guidelines**
-Submissions must be written in English and provided in PDF format, adhering to the ITASEC conference template [EasyChair style]: (https://easychair.org/publications/for_authors).
+Submissions must be written in English and provided in PDF format, adhering to the ITASEC conference template [EasyChair style](https://easychair.org/publications/for_authors).
 Manuscripts should at most 10 pages in length, excluding references.

 We accept both previously published papers and original submissions presenting new ideas or preliminary results.